RGBHack/Spark/README.md

 ## ❤️ Show your support

-Give a ⭐️ if this project helped you!
+Give this project a ⭐️ if you enjoyed it!
-Hope you enjoy!